viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

 to allow to go into a composite letter, at most.
 For Devanagari, the software already sets this to 4 (but you can override that if you specify a value here).
-When &lt;max-char-codes-per-letter&gt; is greater than 1, you can append to existing characters within a cell by pressing the Control or Command key, or by double-clicking in the cell.
+When &lt;max-char-codes-per-letter&gt; is greater than 1, you can append to existing characters within a cell by pressing the Control or Command or Shif key, or by double-clicking in the cell.

 When you use a language other than English, you may also want to change the text displayed in various buttons etc. to that language.
 You can do that